Hazard Vulnerability Assessment

 Member-Driven Process at the Regional Level

-The objective of the CHVA/RGA is to represent the whole community and the collective needs through a member-driven process.
-Members were asked to report on their facility HVA results, recent emergency activations, current organizational plans, and resource inventory, through a survey (Appendix 1).
-Aggregated HVA survey data was then entered into the AzCHER CHVA tool for a comprehensive community analysis that included an in-depth evaluation of relative risk scores.
+The objective of the HVA/RGA is to represent the whole community and the collective needs through a member-driven process.
+Members were asked to report on their facility HVA results, recent emergency activations, current organizational plans, and resource inventory, through a survey.
+Aggregated HVA survey data was then entered into the AzCHER HVA tool for a comprehensive community analysis that included an in-depth evaluation of relative risk scores.
 Similarly, the summarized RGA plan data was entered into the ASPR TRACIE Resource and Gap Analysis tool to include composite risk scores.
 Results from both tools and aggregated resource data were presented to regional work groups, who led the process of identifying and prioritizing the likely hazards the region could face and discussed any gaps in plans and resources.
-Across the state, the CHVA/RGA process engaged 227 member organizations and consulted a CHVA/RGA work group from each region and is representative of the main healthcare sectors.
+Across the state, the HVA/RGA process engaged 132 member organizations and consulted a HVA/RGA work group from each region and is representative of the main healthcare sectors.